jhohm/easyapi/README.md

 ## Description

-Resty is a connect middleware which let's you build a simple REST interface for your application.
+EasyApi is a connect middleware which let's you build a simple REST interface for your application.
 I have found it especially useful when building single page web apps which need a server-side API.

 The resources are all laid out in a simple directory structure which helps build a clean perspective of how people can interact with your API.